Our companies are backed by the Best Pick Guarantee. Call one today!

 - Switch to the green- or white-tipped nozzle to rinse the siding.
 Both of these nozzles produce a stronger, higher-pressure stream of water, so rinsing away the dirt and soap and clearing any tough stains should be much easier.

 Depending on the size of your home, this job may take a while.
-Don’t rush yourself, especially if you need to use a ladder.
-If the job takes you a few days or weekends to complete, so be it.
+Don’t rush, especially if you need to use a ladder.
+If the job takes a few days or weekends to complete, so be it.
 Your safety is the most important consideration.

 The Bottom Line

 If instant gratification is your thing when it comes to cleaning and home maintenance, you may find pressure washing to be very fulfilling.